KIT | KIT-Bibliothek | Impressum | Datenschutz

 Abstract:

-Electrified heating and mobility, the uptake of air conditioning and distributed energy resources are reshaping residential electricity demand and will require substantial investment.
-Yet the dependencies that drive present and future residential demand across sociodemographic characteristics, occupant activities, energy service demands, local technologies, and interactions with the overarching energy system remain poorly understood.
-Activity-based, bottom-up models make these dependencies explicit, better informing flexible operation and investment in low-carbon technologies.
+Electrified heating and electric mobility are increasing residential electricity demand and, together with distributed energy resources, reshaping load profiles, necessitating substantial investment in distribution grids and flexibility measures.
+Yet key behavioral factors that drive present and future residential demand remain poorly captured in many demand models.
+Activity-based, bottom-up models make dependencies explicit, better informing flexible operation and investment in low-carbon technologies.

-We review 45 activity-based residential models and assess coverage of appliances, domestic hot water, space heating and cooling, and mobility (electric vehicle charging), which are rarely considered jointly in one integrated model.
-To our knowledge, this is the first review to include activity-based mobility modeling, thereby identifying methodological gaps in consistent behavior modeling across residential energy services: First, most studies simulate single occupants in isolation rather than entire households, thereby overlooking interdependencies among occupants. ... mehr
+We review 45 activity-based, bottom-up models and assess coverage of appliances, domestic hot water, space heating and cooling, and electric vehicle charging, which are rarely considered jointly in one integrated model.
+To our knowledge, this is the first review to include activity-based mobility modeling, thereby identifying methodological gaps in consistent behavior modeling across residential energy services: First, most studies simulate single occupants and overlook interdependencies among household members.
+Second, predominant approaches are structurally limited in producing temporally consistent activity schedules.
+Together, these shortcomings hinder a consistent, cross-service representation of household demand and can bias estimates of coincident peaks and residential flexibility. ... mehr

 DOI: 10.5445/IR/1000185143